WillCQ97/WillCQ97/README.md

 ### Hi there 👋

 My name is Willian Conceição Queiroz, and I'm from Brazil (🇧🇷).

-- 👨‍🎓 I'm a student of Computer Science at the Universidade Federal do Espírito Santo.
+- 👨‍🎓 I hold a Bachelor of Science (B.Sc.) in Computer Science from Federal University of Espírito Santo (Ufes).
-- 🌱 Currently, I'm learning the Spring Framework for developing REST applications, as well as exploring other interesting topics like Lua, and trying my hand at some front-end projects with Angular.
+- 🔭 I’m currently working at a company developing REST applications using technologies such as Java, Spring Boot, Angular, PostgreSQL, Docker, and WildFly.

-Text improved, I hope, by ChatGPT 🤖.
+- 🌱 I'm currently improving my skills in Java, Angular, and PostgreSQL.

 <!--
 **WillCQ97/WillCQ97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.